SEAL Training Hell Week Information

 As their name suggests, SEALs are trained to conduct operations in any arena, and successful candidates spend 18 to 24 months in training before being assigned to teams.
 Every step is a challenge, and each test is progressively more difficult.
 On average, 70 percent of candidates never make it past Phase One.

 For most, the greatest challenge lies in Week 4 of Phase One.
-A grueling 5.5 days, the continuous training ultimately determines who has the ability and mindset to endure.
+A grueling 5.5 days, 120+ hour evolution known as Hell Week.
+This continuous training ultimately determines who has the ability and mindset to endure the rest of training and "never quit" when needed by their team mates in the future.

 Throughout Hell Week, BUD/S instructors continually remind candidates that they can “Drop-On-Request” (DOR) any time they feel they can’t go on by simply ringing a shiny brass bell that hangs prominently within the camp for all to see.